 - A male colleague alters a pornographic image by placing an image of their female colleague's face onto it.
-He then sends it to other colleagues causing them to ridicule her. - An employee has a sexual relationship with their supervisor.
+He then sends it to other colleagues causing them to ridicule her and vice versa. - An employee has a sexual relationship with their supervisor.
 They then end their relationship as they think it was a mistake.
 The next day, the supervisor grabs the employee's bottom and says, "come on, don't play hard to get". - Male workers download pornographic images onto their computers in an officer where a woman works.
-She finds out about the images being downloaded and that the images are creating a hostile and humiliating environment for her. - During a busy dinner service, one member of the waitressing team is helping in the kitchen to prepare orders.
-The chef makes inappropriate comments of a sexual nature about her appearance and makes advances towards her that include touching her back and shoulder whilst passing by or reaching for items.
+She finds out about the images being downloaded and that the images are creating a hostile and humiliating environment for her and vice versa. - During a busy dinner service, one member of the waiting team is helping in the kitchen to prepare orders.
+The chef makes inappropriate comments of a sexual nature about their appearance and makes advances towards them that include touching their back and shoulder whilst passing by or reaching for items.